 It’s a scary thought – but what would you do if your bank account was compromised?
-Credit and debit card fraud is one of the fastest growing crimes in Australia.
-To stay one step ahead of this criminal behaviour, you will need to understand how these criminals operate and ensure that you secure your card and pin at all times.
+Many people in Australia are concerned about the increasing prevalence of credit and debit card fraud.
+To remain vigilant and proactive against this criminal behaviour, please ensure that you secure your card and pin at all times and stay up to date with fraudulent common practices as those described in this article.

 - Skimming.
 A scammer replaces the card reader on an ATM, a cash register, a vending machine or even a petrol pump with a device called a skimmer.
 The skimmer ‘reads’ the magnetic strip on your card.
 This gives them the account information from your card.
 Some criminals also place a camera next to the skimmer to record pin numbers.